grahamar/Giles/docs/00-Intro.md

-Read The Markdown
+Giles
 ===========

-*Read the markdown* is a simple documentation repository application, based on the awesome (readthedocs.org)[http://readthedocs.org] application.
+*Giles* is a simple documentation repository application, based on the awesome (readthedocs.org)[http://readthedocs.org] application.

 It's written in Scala using the Play!
 Framework.
 It supports Markdown docs and